 - Your spouse.

 - Authorized, legal representative.

-The current population of Arkansas is 3,020,327 million people.
-Arkansas is the 29th fastest growing state in the U.S. with a growth rate of 38%.
-Since the last U.S. census in 2010, Arkansas has grown by approximately 60,000 people.
+The current population of Arkansas is 3,020,327 million people and it is the 29th fastest growing state in the U.S. with a growth rate of 38%.
+Since the last U.S. census in 2010, it has grown by approximately 60,000 people.
 Population density for Arkansas is relative to it’s middle-ranking nationwide.

 Population change from 2010-2016

 There are more women than men in Arkansas.
 The total population of Arkansas is estimated at 2,988,231 people with 1,468,111 male and 1,520,120 female.
 There are 52,009 more more women than men in the state, which is 50.87% of the total population.

 The Arkansas Gender Ratio is 97 men to 100 women (99:100) or 0.97.
 State’s gender ratio is lower than the national average of 97 men to 100 women (97:100) or 0.97.